Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Introduction

 We consider a nonparametric planer regression problem with an invertible bi-Lipschitz function, and study an invertible estimator for the problem.
-That is, we set $d=2$ and study the following problem.
-We define a set of invertible and bi-Lipschitz functions as
+We set the input dimension as $d=2$ and define $I:=[-1,1]$.
+We consider a set of invertible and bi-Lipschitz functions as